canmogol/just-gif-it/README.md

         * classpath:/config AND classpath:

 #### 6. @PropertySource annotation
-* Can be defined for propery files not YAML files
+* Can be defined for property files not YAML files

 ```java
 @SpringBootApplication